geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_Lab_Environment.md

 To prepare for Azure Active Directory, you must first download and install the Microsoft Online Services Sign-In Assistant, and then you must install the Windows Azure Active Directory PowerShell Module.

-1. On the LON-DC1 VM, in Internet Explorer, enter the following URL in the address bar: **http://aka.ms/t01i**   <br/>
+1. On the LON-DC1 VM, in Internet Explorer, open a new tab and then enter the following URL in the address bar: **http://aka.ms/t01i**   <br/>

     ‎This will take you to the **Microsoft Download Center** for the **Microsoft Online Services Sign-In Assistant for IT Professionals RTW.**